- This commment is unpublished.· 04/09/2023@David Hello again,

 Long-term parking costs S/ 49 for every 24 hours.
 Next to cash payments, Visa, Master and Diners cards are accepted.

-You can book a ticket either on their website, where you additionally find detailed information about bus stops and prices, or at the Airport Express Lima counters at the airport (international arrivals just after customs or national arrivals waiting area).
-Payments can be made in cash (Soles, US$ or Euro) or with credit card (Visa or Mastercard), The buses run daily from 06.00 am to 11.00 pm every hour and wait on the parking lot behind the airport hotel.
+Additionally, if you want to use the service from the airport to Miraflores, you can also buy your ticket at the Airport Express Lima counters at the airport (international arrivals just after customs or national arrivals waiting area).
+Payments can be made in cash (Soles, US$ or Euro) or with credit card (Visa or Mastercard).
+If you are going from Miraflores to the airport next to booking online, you can as well pay on board; however, make sure to have the exact change.

 The counters of the three official taxi service companies can be found at the international arrivals just after customs or at the national arrivals waiting area.
 All airport taxi companies have implemented strict Covid-19 hygiene protocols to ensure your safety during the ride.